 Step five is to research and report.
 Research is assigned to a specialist who will gather all the available information on the claim.
 Then tribal history experts (of any race) will be consulted and will report whether or not the items are accessible for repatriation.
 Items will be examined and accepted or denied.

-NAGPRA representative signs an agreement allowing museum to take
+NAGPRA representative signs an agreement allowing museum to take care of funerary objects of a CHeyenne child |

 It is clearly a very long and repetitive process but that is only to ensure accuracy throughout repatriation.
 If Native Americans are willing to go through so much trouble to have their ancestors remains returned to them, it is definitely worth the hassle to help them through the process.
 Seeing the excitement on ones face when they figure out their artifacts are finally coming home is one of the fulfilling moments which is why museums are so helpful when it comes to this important task.
 There are so many Native American remains to be returned, but one can learn just as much as they can about objects of repatriation as they can learn about that object when it is sitting in a museum.
 Returning these artifacts is a win win situation for everyone.